mariabnd/resources/funding.md

 # Funding

-An overview of websites related to funding (split out of [inbox resources](inbox_resources.md) as they are not all strictly speaking mailing lists or newsletters)
+An overview of websites related to funding (split out of [inbox resources](inbox_resources.md) as they are not all strictly speaking mailing lists or newsletters).
+One newsletter is the [Scientify research grant alert](https://www.scientifyresearch.org/content-alert/)

 * [Mozilla research grants](https://mail.mozilla.org/listinfo/mozilla-research-grant)
 * [Wellcome](https://wellcome.ac.uk/funding)